 When Raaj Kumar mouthed that cinematic dialogue to Meena Kumari in Pakeezah, “Aapke pain.
-Zameen par mat utaariyega, maile ho Jayenge,” become he in a roundabout way imploring her to land her toes on a great upholstered ottoman alternatively?
+Zameen par mat utaariyega, maile ho Jayenge,” he, in a roundabout way, imploring her to land her toes on a great upholstered ottoman alternatively?
 Possible.
-Placing a footstool under someone’s worn-out soles (or better, gifting them a bit) is not anything much less than a royal gesture.
+Placing a footstool under someone’s worn-out soles (or, better, gifting them a bit) is not anything much less than a royal gesture.
 Royal, because the exercise of the usage of footstools can be retraced to the Ottoman Empire (and possibly even some elements of India).
-The footstool tradition from those days later gave upward push to a military of equally comforting items—the hassock, pouf, tuffet, and ottoman.
+The footstool tradition from those days later gave an upward push to a military of equally comforting items—the hassock, pouf, tuffet, and ottoman.

 Ottoman: A Curious Case

-We’ve all been taught that the ottoman, the tons coveted upholstered backless seat, received its identity from its namesake empire, christened after its founder Osman I (‘Uthman’ in Arabic).
-As in keeping with commonplace belief, it became the norm back then for human beings to prop their toes on stools stacked with cushions at domestic or in tents.
-The credit for the ottoman’s design goes to Turkish carpet weavers, who created such footrests using bales of cotton, says Debbie Koopman, a spokesperson at catalog company Spiegel Inc. This approach, in flip, became probably derived from the historic Egyptian approach of turning cloth and tender natural materials into low stools—a contraption meant to atone for the sparsity of wood in the wasteland u.
+We’ve all been taught that the ottoman, the coveted upholstered backless seat, received its identity from its namesake empire, christened after its founder, Osman I (‘Uthman’ in Arabic).
+As in keeping with commonplace belief, it became the norm back then for humans to prop their toes on stools stacked with cushions at home or in tents.
+The credit for the ottoman’s design goes to Turkish carpet weavers, who created such footrests using bales of cotton, says Debbie Koopman, a spokesperson at catalog company Spiegel Inc. This approach, in flip, became probably derived from the historic Egyptian method of turning cloth and tender natural materials into low stools—a gimmick meant to atone for the sparsity of wood in the wasteland u.
 S ..
-(The bizarre wooden body would be padded with leather-based, so it becomes relaxed to take a seat or kneel on.)
+(The bizarre wooden body would be padded with leather-based, so it becomes relaxed to sit or kneel on.)

 Ottoman: Alternate History

-Another concept states that the ottoman becomes the principal shape of residential seating in medieval-generation Turkey and facilitated human bonding.
-Says Engin Ozcan, a researcher at Ankara’s Bilkent University, the word ‘ottoman’ additionally means ‘divan’—banquette-like sectional furniture that hugs or wraps around 3 partitions of a room.
-Typically piled with pillows, this seating style became a not unusual sight in the course of council meetings (also called divan) among sultans and their commanders.
-The ottoman arrived in Europe within the late 18th or early nineteenth century and got its call due to their daily Turkish existence.
+Another concept states that the ottoman became the principal shape of residential seating in medieval-generation Turkey and facilitated human bonding.
+Says Engin Ozcan, a researcher at Ankara’s Bilkent University, the word ‘ottoman’ also means ‘divan’—banquette-like sectional furniture that hugs or wraps around three room partitions.
+Typically piled with pillows, this seating style became a not unusual sight in council meetings (divan) among sultans and their commanders.
+The Ottomans arrived in Europe in the late 18th or early 19th century and got their call due to their daily Turkish existence.

-The earliest proof of the term’s utilization become in France in 1729 as ‘ottoman.
+The earliest proof of the term’s utilization became in France in 1729 as ‘ottoman.
 But the phrase entered the English lexicon after Thomas Jefferson’s memorandum discovered his purchase of a velvet ‘ottoman—likely an armchair—in 1789 at some stage in his Paris tour.
-Moreover, it becomes possible after it arrives in the west that the divan-like piece shrank into smaller gadgets that without difficulty stood in a nook or, as seen within the lobbies of many present-day motels, circular seats surrounding a vertical pole or column.
+Moreover, it became possible after it arrived in the West that the divan-like piece shrank into smaller gadgets that, without difficulty, stood in a nook or, as seen within the lobbies of many present-day motels, circular seats surrounding a vertical pole or column.

 Ottoman: Turn of The Century

 By the 19th century, the ottoman had shifted from the walls to the center level and become circular or octagonal.
-While these versions had backs or fingers, the ottoman these days capabilities none of these and usually comes with buttoned upholstery, castors, or garage.
+While these versions had backs or fingers, the ottoman these days has none and usually comes with buttoned upholstery, castors, or garages.
 But why ‘ottoman?
 And in which did the ‘I move?

 Ottoman: The ‘Napoleonic’ Version

-As in step with every other principle, when the French invaded Egypt at the turn of the 18th century, they noticed the locals use a wonderful footstool style.
-Egypt then becomes an Ottoman territory, and the loads regularly suffered acts of cruelty and punishment.
+As with every other principle, when the French invaded Egypt at the turn of the 18th century, they noticed the locals used a wonderful footstool style.
+Egypt then became an Ottoman territory, and the loads regularly suffered acts of cruelty and punishment.
 When the people got home after their ordeal, they would like relaxation.
 They’re tired, tortured toes on these footstools.
 The French later took back this style of fixtures.
-Contrarily, it’s viable that travelers from Western Europe brought home this Near Eastern design from their excursions of Greece and the Balkans.
-Still, why the name ‘ottoman after which ‘ottoman’?
-Was it a literal try and maintain the ottoman beneath one’s feet?
+Contrarily, it’s viable that travelers from Western Europe brought home this Near Eastern design from their excursions to Greece and the Balkans.
+Still, why the name’ ottoman after which ‘ottoman’?
+Was it a literal try to maintain the ottoman beneath one’s feet?
 That’s something to take a seat and mull over.